 12.15: Release of Information - Department of Youth Services

-Any authorized agent of the Department of Youth Services (DYS) may have access to any documents, records, or files of the Department regarding a child who is at the time of the request for access, in the custody of DYS.
+Any authorized agent of the Department of Youth Services (DYS) may have access to any documents, records, or files of the Department regarding a child who is at the time of the request for access, committed to DYS.
 See M.G.L.c.
 119, § 69A.

 12.16: Correction of Information by Client